open-telemetry/oteps/text/0265-event-vision.md

 Events are a type of log which has a required event name and a specific structure which is implied by that event name.

-The event name and its implied structure make events much more suitable for observability compared to traditional logs.
+The event name and its implied structure make events much more suitable for observability compared to generic logs.

-Because of this, the OpenTelemetry project wants to encourage the transition from traditional logs to events.
+Because of this, the OpenTelemetry project wants to encourage the transition from generic logs to events.

 ### OTLP